paul-hammant/tbd/content/alternative-branching-models/index.md

 ## More than one trunk

+This seems OK, but has many pitfalls.
+Consider **not** doing this model.

-You could have a single repository with many trunks (and many branches - release or not).
+Some have a single repository with many trunks (and many branches - release or not).
 That is not uncommon with VCS choices that do not have an upper limit on size (including history).
 You are at least allowing for atomic commits across many of those trunks, which can happen if you have a large refactoring, and atomic commits are always desirable.